JetBrains/kotlin-web-site/docs/topics/js/js-get-started.md

 ### Add a button that changes text

-1. Open the file `welcome.kt` in `src/main/kotlin`.
+1. Open the file `Welcome.kt` in `src/main/kotlin`.

 2. Add a `button` element with an `onClick` event handler.

-   > Make sure that you import the `react.dom.html.ReactHTML.button` element.
+   > Make sure that you import the relevant `react.dom.html.ReactHTML` element.
    >
    {type="note"}